20 Best Cities in France

 The architecture of Toulouse sets it apart from other towns in southern France.
 Distinctive red-brick buildings have earned the city its nickname "The Pink City" ("La Ville Rose").
 In the mornings and late afternoons, gentle light makes the buildings appear rose-toned in hue.

-Toulouse boasts two remarkable churches: the UNESCO-listed Basilique Saint-Sernin, a Romanesque church (dating to the 11th century) that was on the Way of Saint James route to Santiago de Compostela; and the Couvent des Jacobins, which has a breathtaking high-vaulted church and a peaceful cloister featuring colonnaded arcades.
+Toulouse boasts interesting tourist attractions, including two remarkable churches: the UNESCO-listed Basilique Saint-Sernin, a Romanesque church (dating to the 11th century), which was on the Way of Saint James route to Santiago de Compostela; and the Couvent des Jacobins, which has a breathtaking high-vaulted church and a peaceful cloister featuring colonnaded arcades.
 Both of these medieval pilgrimage churches were constructed from the red bricks of Toulouse.

 Accommodation: Where to Stay in Toulouse